gioiemhuynh/UnlockOOPinPHP/README.md

 - Namespaces are qualifiers that solve two different problems:
     + They allow for better organization by grouping classes that work together to perform a task
     + They allow the same name to be used for more than one class

+P/s: Nest task: try to build an app with MVC model